jaequery/docker-deploy/README.md

 ### Requirements ###

 * A project folder with a docker-compose file
-* A docker server you wish to deploy to
+* A docker server with docker-compose installed

 ### Usage ###
 ./docker-deploy [project_folder] [docker_server]